pepcape/NPGR003-23/07-Terrain/README.md

 using only sparse vertices from it, according to `IB` specific to every subdivision level). `VB` will be updated but index buffers can be prepared in advance and remain constant.

-**Vertex shader** will be the classical one - doing "model-view-transform" for vertex coordinates, passing the rest of quantities unchanged.
+**Vertex shader** is almost the "classical" one - doing "model-view-transform" for vertex coordinates, passing the rest of quantities unchanged.
+The only extension is passing the original *world-space coordinates* for shading computations in the fragment shader.

 **Fragment shader** in the pilot solution is able to compute optional "Phong shading".
 You will need to provide valid **normal vectors** before turning on the shading!